Supporting Parents to Support Their Children

 - garnishing sources of income such as lottery winnings, insurance settlements, or inheritance.
 Bank accounts and other sources of funds can be garnished unless child support payments are already being withheld from these sources.

-- suspending driver’s, occupational, and recreational licenses.
+- suspending recreational, driver, and occupational licenses.

 - suspending a U.S. passport.